Buying Time: Latency Racing vs. Bidding in Transaction Ordering: Analysis of with 2 Players

-A natural assumption in the model is that players learn their valuations only after they have invested in latency.
+In this model, players learn their valuations only after they have already invested in latency infrastructure.
 If players can only compete through latency, the interaction between them becomes a static game.
 We study equilibria solutions of these games.
-Similar setting is considered in~\cite{all_pay_contests}.
-The results obtained in the following two subsections are concrete cases of folk results in the microeconomic theory, however, we include their proofs for completeness.
+A similar setting is considered in~\cite{all_pay_contests}.
+The results obtained in the following two subsections are concrete cases of folk results in the microeconomic theory; however, we include their proofs for completeness.